jmofyi/pastorjeremiah/_posts/2019-03-11-bible-verses-about-nature.md

 Isaiah 45:12 I have made the earth, and created man on it.
 I—My hands—stretched out the heavens, And all their host I have commanded.

 Psalm 89:11 The heavens are Yours, the earth also is Yours; The world and all its fullness, You have founded them.

 Hebrews 11:3 By faith we understand that the worlds were framed by the word of God, so that the things which are seen were not made of things which are visible.

 ***

-I grew up where the wildlife outnumbered the human population, a place known as the middle of nowhere.
+#### I grew up where the wildlife outnumbered the human population, a place known as the middle of nowhere.

 My wife grew up in a suburb in Pennsylvania.
-Ever since we got married Julia tells me how much there is to do in the city, I always argue how little there is to do in the city and explain all the things to do in the country.
+Ever since we got married, Julia tells me how much there is to do in the city, I always argue how little there is to do in the city and explain all the things to do in the country.

 Growing up I often wondered what life would be like to live “in town”.
 The towns I was referring to had about 2,000-5,000 people living in them.
 Then I went to Bible college in a suburb of Tampa Fl.
 I didn’t realize how small those towns were that I had imagined living in until I moved back from the city.
 Driving through a town of 2,000 people with no stoplight on main street didn’t feel like a town anymore, more like a gathering people that decided to live slightly closer together.